-- Using the Super Macro Mode found in the TG-4 and TG-5.
-TOUGH cameras is my favorite way to photograph snowflakes.
+- Using the Super Macro Mode found in the TG models like the TG-4, TG-5 and TG-6 is my favorite way to photograph snowflakes.
 In fact, by using the following method, I don’t even get cold!
 Make sure to catch the snowflakes as soon as they have fallen to prevent melting.

 - Find a window to which the snowflakes have attached.
 This generally happens while the snow is falling, but it can also happen if there is wind blowing the flakes around.

-- Set the TG-4 or TG-5 to Super Macro Mode.
-With the TG-4 or TG-5, you can also use the focus stacking feature in order to get a sharper image.
+- Set the camera to Super Macro Mode.
+You can also use the focus stacking feature in order to get a sharper image.